Mattar555/APAC_ZZ059N616_MrAnderson/README.md

 Note the llm parameter passed to the agents above, custom_llm is the llm object created above.
 Each LLM, depending on the provider, expects certain variables be passed in, either directly or supplied via a dotenv file.
 You will have to refer to your provider documentation for more information above.
 You may refer to the links provided in the references section, subsection "WatsonX-CrewAI Integration" for example implementations.

 This begs the question, what is the default LLM, if no LLM is provided?
 The [getting started example](https://docs.crewai.com/quickstart#build-your-first-crewai-agent) requires, as given in Step 7, an OpenAI API Key, with environment variable "OPENAI_API_KEY".
+OpenAPI is the default assumed provider.